 Design Strategy Iteration

-The importance of working alongside your web developers and understanding their viewpoint rather than just pushing your idea is something this project gave me full exposure to.
-I hope working alongside my web developers (which will be different developers than I have worked with on this project) is something I will continue to have the chance to do on future projects.
+The importance of working alongside web developers and understanding their viewpoint rather than just pushing through my ideas was something this project gave me full exposure to.
+I appreciated their pushback on my recommendations and because of that, I was able to grow as a site architect.